Frederic Durán-Jordà: Durán method

 Blood bottles were stored at 2 °C for up to 15 days.
 Before use, they were checked for integrity of the interface separating the red cell and plasma packages, which had to be yellow; bottles with a haemolytic supernatant were discarded.
 If the appearance of the bottle was right, it would be heated in a water bath prior to administration.

 After over 130 transfusions following Durán's method, Dr. José Vives Mañé stated, "The Durán method has the advantage of being quick and easy.
 Our results make us his strongest supporters, for we are convinced that in the front it is irreplaceable".

 A four-ton Diamon truck with two generators owned by Mr. Vidal, which was previously engaged in transporting fish from the north and thus suitably conditioned for blood transportation, allowed for the first time in history in late August 1936 the transport of blood for transfusion to a distance of about 300 km.
 This way, weekly shipments were made to the front and to hospitals, which tried to keep a blood stock of 35 litres per hospital.

 During the 30 months it was active, the Barcelona Transfusion Service registered around 28,900 donors, received more than 20,000 donations, and processed and prepared for transfusion 9,000 litres of blood.

 When Frederic Durán i Jordà fled to Britain in 1938, he worked with Dr Janet Vaughan at the Royal Postgraduate Medical School at Hammersmith Hospital to create a system of national blood banks in London.
 With the imminent outbreak of war in 1938, the War Office created the Army Blood Supply Depot (ABSD) in Bristol, headed by Lionel Whitby supervising four large blood depots around the country.
 British policy through the war was to supply military personnel with blood from centralised storage banks, whereas donations for American and German soldiers were extracted from troops at the front, who were bled to provide required blood.
 The British method proved to be more successful at adequately meeting all requirements and over 700,000 donors were bled over the course of the war.
 This system evolved into the National Blood Transfusion Service established in 1946, the first blood transfusion national service to be implemented.

 Contributions

-Contributions to Medicine by Dr Durán i Jordà as pioneer of modern blood transfusion services are admirable; more so if one takes into consideration the circumstances and limitations of his time.
+Durán i Jordà developed several innovations in blood transfusion service practice: